Below are some examples of projects listed by type of activity or need expressed by clients.

 During this project a large set of bibliometric data was produced.
 The performance of Canada relative to other leading countries in the world for all fields of science, the performance of the provinces and territories and the performance of countries and provinces regarding patents were assessed using the following indicators:

-A composite indicator combining four aforementioned indicators (Number of papers in full counting, ARC, ARIF and CI) was also calculated to assess the relative performance of leading countries, which were then ranked based on the indicator.
+A composite indicator combining four aforementioned indicators (number of papers in full counting, ARC, ARIF and CI) was also calculated to assess the relative performance of leading countries, which were then ranked based on the indicator.
 An identical weight was awarded to each of the four indicators.
-In addition, a graphical presentation of a collaboration network was produced to examine existing connections between leading countries along with a positional analysis to outline Canada’s performance in 22 fields of science based on Science-Metrix’ ontology.
+In addition, a graphical presentation of a collaboration network was produced to examine existing connections between leading countries, along with a positional analysis to outline Canada’s performance in 22 fields of science based on Science-Metrix’s ontology.

 MEASUREMENT AND BENCHMARKING OF SCIENCE FOR SPECIFIC RESEARCH PERFORMERS